Your MacBook Pro is booting to a black screen? Here's a solution

 - Connect your Mac to a power outlet.

-- While your Mac is still shut, Press Shift + Option + Control and Power key at the same time.
+- While your Mac is still shut, press the Shift + Option + Control and Power keys simultaneously.

 - Let go of the keys and boot your Mac again.

 For a Desktop Mac (iMac, iMac Pro):